 Everglades National Park

 Since I’d never seen swamps, I decided to stop at the Everglades National Park on my trip from Miami to the Keys.
-Only an hour away southwest of Miami, Everglades National Park consists of wetlands created to protect the ecosystem.
-The park is home to many species including endangered American crocodiles, manatees, and Florida panthers.
+Only an hour away, southwest of Miami, Everglades National Park consists of wetlands created to protect the ecosystem.
+The park is home to many species, including endangered American crocodiles, manatees, and Florida panthers.

 The logistics guide to Key West